-LUX was the first laser-plasma accelerator to combine modern (conventional) accelerator technology with plasma acceleration concepts, introducing a paradigm shift towards highly controllable and stable machines.
+LUX was the first laser-plasma accelerator to combine modern accelerator technology with plasma acceleration concepts, introducing a paradigm shift towards highly controllable and stable machines.

 With LUX we demonstrated the first-ever day-long operation of a laser-plasma accelerator, developed novel plasma sources for high-quality electron beams, and pioneered machine learning-based optimization methods.